kka186/krrish-kapoor/README.md

   <summary><b>How?</b></summary>
   <br>

-  Simplified the wing into an equivalent beam with pinned–strut support.
-Solved reaction forces using equilibrium and compatibility, then derived shear force and bending moment distributions using Macaulay’s method.
-Evaluated stresses using Mohr’s Circle and ductile failure criteria.
+  Simplified the wing into an equivalent beam with pinned–strut support, which enabled us to solve reaction forces using equilibrium and compatibility equations.
+We also assumed drag to be negligible and that the lift force was uniform along the surface of the wing for ease of analysis.
+We then derived shear force and bending moment distributions using Macaulay’s method and evaluated stresses using Mohr’s Circle and ductile failure criteria.

   <table align="center">
     <tr>